Necktie: 1995–present

-During this period, the use of neckties in the workplace have undergone a gradual but significant decline.
-By 2001 in the US, tie sales per year almost halved to 60 million, from the early 1990s peak.
+During this period, the use of neckties in the workplace has declined gradually but significantly.
+By 2001 in the US, tie sales per year had almost halved to 60 million, from the early 1990s peak.
 Since then, the massive decline of being worn by men has continued, especially with most clubs, entertainment venues, and restaurants no longer requiring them to be worn for entry.
 It is no longer seen as a fashion staple in menswear and it is declining in formal wear as well.
-Whereas conversely the fashion for women wearing them has expanded, but this is still much lower than levels of wear by men.
+Conversely, the fashion for women wearing them has expanded, but this is still much lower than men's levels of wear.
 This fashion volte-face is seen as challenging the status quo and undermining the ideas of 'masculinity' and 'femininity' – drawing inspiration from Marlene Dietrich of the 1930s, via 70s Diane Keaton in Annie Hall, to kd lang of the 1990s – by the use of power dressing to give a different style of "armor".